axios/axios/README.md

   // options are 'arraybuffer', 'blob', 'document', 'json', 'text'
   responseType: 'json', // default

-  // `xsrf` indicates whether or not cross-site request forgery protection is enabled
+  // `xsrfEnabled` indicates whether or not cross-site request forgery protection is enabled
-  xsrf: false, // default
+  xsrfEnabled: true, // default

   // `xsrfCookieName` is the name of the cookie to use as a value for xsrf token.
   // used only when `xsrf` is true